aniekandan/how_to_trade_with_roc_indicator/article.md

 For example, if the price is making **higher highs and the ROC is making lower highs**, this would indicate a **bearish bias**.
 Conversely, if the price is making **lower lows but the ROC is making higher low**, this indicates a **bullish bias**.

 A divergence between price and ROC can serve as a **warning sign of a possible trend reversal**.
 Traders interpret these deviations as a change in momentum and a potential sign that the current trend may be losing steam.
 This can prompt traders to exercise caution, consider **resizing positions**, or even **exiting positions**.

+As stated earlier, these signals from the ROC indicator should not be solely relied upon to make decisions.
+In order to make more accurate buy/sell trade decisions, traders should use any signals from the ROC indicator in conjunction with other technical analysis tools such as support and resistance levels or chart patterns to further confirm buying opportunities and improve the effectiveness of their trading decisions.

 ## Applying Risk Management